NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/discovery_template.md

 You may also start from the shared google doc template [here](https://docs.google.com/document/d/1rP7uUcpcZBdhIbtBRzdobj-UxHOola5ksn9sEVCTO_w/edit?usp=sharing).

 {: .warning }
-You must submit your finished document to schoology.
-Include a copy of this in your doc folder in github at the same time with all relevant files.
+You must submit your finished document **as either a PDF or Markdown (.md) file** to the `discovery/` folder in your final project GitHub repository.
+If it is not present, add it. **It should not be submitted to Schoology.**

 **Student Name 1:** ____________________
 **Student Name 2:** ____________________